Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

-Given the previous observations, it is not surprising to find that the power spectrum (see Fig.\ref{fig:3D_TW_baseline_ps_ovl}, {\it left}) of the predicted data becomes lower for high $z$ inputs, since the lack of dense structures leads to overall lower density and a loss of signal at all frequencies.
-However in terms of shape, the power spectrum seems to be well recovered.
+Given the previous observations, it is not surprising to find that the power spectrum (see Fig. \ref{fig:3D_TW_baseline_ps_ovl}, {\it left}) of the predicted data becomes lower for high $z$ inputs, since the lack of dense structures leads to overall lower density and a loss of signal at all frequencies.
+In terms of shape, we find that the predicted power spectra generally reproduce the overall shape of the target.
+When normalized, the spectra for $z=1$ and $z=0$ most closely follow the target shape, displaying a flatter plateau at intermediate $k$ followed by a sharper decline at high $k$, whereas predictions from $z=2$ and $z=3$ exhibit a smoother, more monotonous descent.
+The cross-correlation coefficient $r(k)$ remains high for $z=0$, with $r(k)\!\approx\!1$ up to $k\simeq10^{-1}\,h\,\mathrm{Mpc}^{-1}$, then gradually decreasing to zero at $k\simeq1\,h\,\mathrm{Mpc}^{-1}$.
+For $z=1$, we observed a typical linear-prediction behavior, with a good agreement at low $k$ but a much steeper drop beginning around $k\simeq4\times10^{-1}\,h\,\mathrm{Mpc}^{-1}$ and reaching $r(k)=0$ near $k\simeq2\times10^{-1}\,h\,\mathrm{Mpc}^{-1}$.
+Predictions from higher redshifts ($z=2,3$) decorrelate almost monotonically, from $r(k)\!\sim\!0.9$ at low $k$ to $r(k)=0$ at $k\simeq10^{-1}\,h\,\mathrm{Mpc}^{-1}$.
+These results confirm that the 3D case represents a more challenging task than the 2D configuration: the additional spatial dimension and greater variability in sub-cube mass and its evolution all compound the difficulty of reconstructing detailed structures, despite the potentially easier encoding of global features.

-Finally, we examine the Dice coefficient (Fig.\ref{fig:3D_TW_baseline_ps_ovl}, {\it right}); once more the increased disparity between prediction and target with higher input $z$ is made clear, with overall dice becoming significantly lower for input $z=1$ compared to $z=0$ and for inputs $z=2$ and $3$ compared to $z=1$.

-Overall we can observe that the networks perform much more poorly on our 3D data compared to 2D.
+Finally, we examined the Dice coefficient (Fig. \ref{fig:3D_TW_baseline_ps_ovl}, {\it right}); once more the increased disparity between prediction and target with higher input $z$ is made clear, with the overall Dice value becoming significantly lower for input $z=1$ compared to $z=0$ and for inputs $z=2$ and $3$ compared to $z=1$.
+Overall, we can observe that the networks display a worse performance when applied to our 3D data compared to 2D.